nwneisen/mke-docs/content/docs/operations/authentication/OIDC.md

 ## Test authentication flow

-1. Navigate to the MKE dashboard `https://{MKE hostname}`
+1. Navigate to the MKE dashboard: `https://{MKE hostname}`
 2. Click **Login** to display the login page.
 3. Select **Log in with OIDC**.
 This will redirect you to the OIDC provider's login page.
 4. Enter your credentials and click **Sign In**.
-If authentication is successful, you will be redirected to the MKE dashboard page.
+If authentication is successful, you will be redirected to the MKE dashboard.